Nika Rurua: Early career

-Upon his return to Georgia, he began to work for GEPLAC (Georgian-European Policy and Legal Advice Centre), where he headed the project on harmonizing Georgian commercial legislation with that of European Union, and founded the daily-newspaper 24 Hours (24 Saati), where took up a job of legal observer and editor of the newspaper’s weekly addition The Law.
+Upon his return to Georgia, he began to work for GEPLAC (Georgian-European Policy and Legal Advice Centre), where he headed the project on harmonizing Georgian commercial legislation with that of European Union, and founded the daily-newspaper 24 Hours (24 Saati), where he took up a job of legal observer and editor of the newspaper’s weekly addition The Law.
 In 2003 Rurua published The Law of Freedom, a collection of essays and articles.

 Political career

 Following the Rose Revolution of 2003, Rurua became a member of the Parliament of Georgia from the United National Movement party.

 During his term in the Parliament he held the post of deputy chairman of the Defence and Security Committee and was a member of the Legal Committee.
 He also headed the Georgian Parliamentary delegation to the NATO Parliamentary Assembly.

 In his capacity of deputy head of Defence and Security Committee Rurua was the initiator of counter-intelligence legislation.
-Rurua proposed and draft laws legislation against organized crime.
+Rurua proposed and drafted legislation against organized crime.
 Both initiatives proved to be effective in combating the organized crime, its influence on the social and economic life of the country, as well as in limiting activities of hostile intelligence services on Georgia.

 In 2005 Rurua established the Museum of Soviet Occupation.
 The same year he led a group of parliamentarians in bringing the remains of the anti-Soviet military leader Kaikhosro (Kakutsa) Cholokashvili back to Georgia.

 From 2008 to 2012, Rurua was the Minister of Culture and Monument Protection of Georgia.
 He was one of the founders of the Black Sea Jazz Festival in the seaside city of Batumi and was instrumental in Georgia's participation in 2018 Frankfurt Book Fair as the official Guest of Honour.